 Doylestown, PA 18901 (215) 345-6500 REQUEST AN APPOINTMENT

 Even if you take excellent care of your teeth, a sudden accident could leave them cracked or fractured.
 Without prompt repairs, the tooth could become infected, suffer further damage, and at some point might even have to be removed altogether.
-In order to keep your natural smile as intact as possible, Dr. Kandov can restore your injured teeth with dental crowns in Doylestown made out of carefully chosen, natural-looking materials.
+In order to keep your natural smile as intact as possible, Dr. Kandov can restore your injured teeth with dental crowns made out of carefully chosen, natural-looking materials.
 Contact Brite Smiles today to schedule a consultation so that we can begin the process of fixing your smile!

 A dental crown is usually placed on teeth that have suffered from severe decay or trauma; their purpose is to restore the shape and size of the tooth while protecting the already damaged parts of the structure.
 You might receive a crown if: